catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Create a Components folder

-### Div component (centered)
+### CenteredDiv component

-- [ ] Create a Div component folder with an index.js file.
+- [ ] Create a CenteredDiv component folder with an index.js file.
-- [ ] In the index.js file export by default a Div function which returns a StyledDiv element.
+- [ ] In the index.js file export by default a CenteredDiv function which returns a StyledDiv element.
 - [ ] Import styled from "styled-components".
 - [ ] The StyledDiv styles the div using styled with text-align set to center.